Balkan Road Trip – Montenegro, Croatia and Bosnia Herzegovina

 Dubrovnik Old Town – Croatia

-Most famous attraction in Dubrovnik is Old Town.
+A most famous attraction in Dubrovnik is Old Town.
 We spend the whole day wandering around Old Town, taking pictures and watching the crowds pass.
 Since I was a bit shocked by the crowds of tourists in Dubrovnik I am not going to compile more information on Dubrovnik.
 Please read the following note:

 A small note on Kotor, Dubrovnik and Responsible Tourism

 Dubrovnik is the most famous city of Croatia and became even more famous due to the Game of Thrones hype.
 I have to be honest, I haven´t seen a single episode of it and the series wasn´t my reason for going there.
-It just fit well in our itinerary to start and finish our trip in Dubrovnik.
+It just fits well in our itinerary to start and finish our trip in Dubrovnik.
 Before I went, I watched a documentary about the city.
 They showed that millions of tourists coming to Dubrovnik every year.

 With that being said I would have never imagined how terrible it actually is.
 We got to the City Walls of Old Town Dubrovnik and they had to split the entrance/exit to handle the crowds.
 7 – 8 cruises stopping in the city every day, countless buses bringing more people, thousands of tourists making their way through Old Town every single day.
 Although everything is already super expensive it seems like it is not stopping the people from coming.
 Undoubtedly, Dubrovnik is beautiful.
 Everything is maintained really well and the list of things to do are endless.
 Of course, tourism is creating more jobs and new business can develop.